rharish101/PClub-Project/README.md

 Contents
 --------
+* *Team-Documentation.pdf* : The .pdf file for the documentation of the team's overall progress and work so far.
+* *Team-Documentation.tex* : The .tex file used to create *Team-Documentation.pdf*
+* *Documentation.pdf* : The .pdf file for my personal documentation of my progress and work so far.
+* *Documentation.tex* : The .tex file used to create *Documentation.pdf*
 * *parse\_out\_email\_text.py* : Udacity NLP HW - parses an email text, stems words, removes stopwords and returns the text, using NLTK.
 * *vectorize\_text.py* : Udacity NLP HW - parses multiple email text using the above file, creates a tf-idf vectorized representation using Scikit-Learn.
-* *Documentation.pdf* : The .pdf file for my personal documentation of my progress and work so far.
-* *Documentation.tex* : The .tex file used to create *Documentation.pdf*
 * *deep_mnist_keras.py* : Implementation of convolutional neural networks for MNIST using keras
 * *deep_mnist_tf.py* : Implementation of convolutional neural networks for MNIST using tensorflow
 * *cifar10_keras.py* : Implementation of convolutional neural networks for CIFAR-10 using keras